 “I believe the Bible as it read when it came from the pen of the original writers.
 Ignorant translators, careless transcribers, or designing and corrupt priests have committed many errors.”
 (DHC, vol. 6, p.
 57.)

 So Joseph took up the pen and worked through the Bible three times during that period, making inspired additions (sometimes lengthy), an occasional deletion, and sometimes changing the order of verses.
-One of the resources available to him was a popular commentary by Adam Clarke.
+These enhancements helped clarify the text, enhancing our theological understanding and harmonizing occasional conflicts.

 Joseph never completed his re-translation of the Bible during his lifetime.
 We know he wanted to go back through with his greatly expanded doctrinal understanding later in his life.
 He just didn’t get to it before he was murdered.
 What we do have though, are some wonderful additions and clarifications of the scriptures.
 There are a number of great doctrinal enhancements made by the prophet during this work and we are fortunate to have access to these inspired scriptures.